itucsdb1603/itucsdb15/docs/installation/index.rst

 **Python**

-To download Python 3.5 go to:
+To download Python 3.5 go to

    .. _a link: https://www.python.org/downloads/